Dervla Kirwan

 Dervla Kirwan (born 24 October 1971) is an Irish actress.
-She has received a number of accolades, including two IFTA Awards for her performances in the film Ondine (2009) and the RTÉ thriller series Smother (2021–2023) respectively.
+She has received a number of accolades, including two IFTA Awards for her performances in the film Ondine (2009) and the RTÉ thriller series Smother (2021–2023).

 Kirwan began her career in the BBC series Goodnight Sweetheart (1993–1996) and Ballykissangel (1996–1998), the latter of which won her a National Television Award.
 This was followed by further BBC roles in Hearts and Bones (2000–2001), 55 Degrees North (2004–2005), True Dare Kiss (2007), Material Girl and The Silence (both 2010).
 She guest starred in the Doctor Who Christmas special "The Next Doctor" (2008).

 Early life

 Dervla Kirwan was born in Churchtown, Dublin, Ireland.
 Her father, Peter Kirwan, was an insurance broker, and her mother, Maureen O'Driscoll, was a language teacher.
 She is the youngest of three daughters.
 She attended Loreto Beaufort in Rathfarnham, Dublin, a Catholic school for girls, until the age of 16, when she was asked to leave as her career as an actress started to progress.
 Kirwan completed secondary school at the now-defunct non-denominational Sandymount High School in Dublin.

 During an episode of Who Do You Think You Are? that aired in 2010, Kirwan learned more about her ancestors.
 Her great-grandmother was Margaret Collins-O'Driscoll, sister of Irish nationalist leader Michael Collins.
 Her maternal grandfather, Finian O'Driscoll, was Collins's nephew, and spent three years with the Irish Republican Army.

 Her paternal great-grandfather, Henry Kahn, was a Polish Jewish immigrant who had married her grandmother, Teresa O'Shea, a Catholic, in Ireland.
 In 1902, judge Frederick Falkiner sentenced Kahn to a year in prison for breaking a shop window.
 The trial was known as a "notorious miscarriage of justice" and likely inspired a passage in James Joyce's Ulysses.